 Habitat destruction and climate change are taking their toll, and Nature Canada works to address those issues.
 But a lot of bird deaths are associated with other human activities and their consequences.
 Save Bird Lives is Nature Canada’s overall initiative to help Canadians understand how our daily actions and decisions affect birds and how to avoid unintended consequences.

-Environment Canada research estimates that between 130 and 435 million birds a year die as a result of human activity (other than climate change and habitat loss).
-Cats are thought to cause the vast majority, with collisions with human structures (e.g. windows, cars) accounting for much of the rest.
+Environment Canada research estimates that between 130 and 435 million birds a year die as a direct result of human activity (other than climate change and habitat loss).
+Cats are thought to cause 75% of that impact, with collisions with human structures (e.g. windows, cars) accounting for much of the rest.
 Most of these deaths are entirely preventable: to explore what you can do to help, visit Save Bird Lives.